-The one aspect which many people do not associate with headphone amp is the “good distortion” or the “coloration” like it is known it provides.
+The one aspect which many people do not associate with the headphone amp is the “good distortion” or the “coloration” like it is known it provides.
 The coloration is subtle tweaks in the sound frequency to provide a more pleasing sound.
 This can also sometimes round off the rough edges in some headphones without needing to EQ the whole frequency range.

 Another important aspect of the headphone amp is the improvement in sound dynamics.
 With an amp, the audio has greater clarity and also more detail.
 The increase in detail makes the audio more lively.
 A headphone amp also helps in widening the soundstage of the headphone.
 The increased soundstage broads the sphere of the audio which better helps in distinguishing each of the components of the audio like the different instruments that are being played when listening to music.

-Do I Need an Amp for My headphones?
+Do I Need an Amp for My Headphones?

 The other question that is followed up after the previously mentioned one is whether do I need an amp for headphones.
 To identify if you need an amp or not simply bump the volume for your headphones to the max.
 If your headphones get extremely loud and punchy then you do not need an amp but if you struggling with the volume of your headphones then get a headphone amp.

 Also, another factor to check is the impedance of your headphones.
-If you planning on getting an audiophile headphone chances are you will need an amp to go alongside them because most audiophile headphones have an impedance of over 100ohms.
+If you planning on getting an audiophile headphone chances are you will need an amp to go alongside them because most audiophile open back headphones have an impedance of over 100ohms.
 When you are in the 100ohms headphone range chances are you will need an amp sooner or later.